-The EM&T program team has engaged Alternative Energy Systems Consulting (AESC), Incorporated as the lead contractor, and Extensible Energy is providing the DR management software platform by working with the Wedgewood facility team for system integration.
-SCE is also sharing the scope of this work with its partners within the ETCC and other research organizations to provide advisory services and technical review.
+The EM&T program team engaged Alternative Energy Systems Consulting (AESC), Incorporated as the lead contractor, and Extensible Energy provided the DR management software platform by working with the Wedgewood facility team for system integration.
+SCE also shared the scope of this work with its partners within the ETCC and other research organizations to provide advisory services and technical review.
 While the building owner at Wedgewood is conducting an equipment upgrade at this facility and leveraging energy efficiency funding, no DR co-funding or cost-sharing with other utilities, private industry, or other third-party groups for this project was requested or received.